-To get more data on the progress of the project and the performance of your team, use project reporting.
+To get more data on the progress of the project and the performance of your team, use project reports.
 Most project management software has multiple project reports, such as status reports, reports on time and costs.
 They all provide different perspectives on the project and how time is being used.

-In order to accurately track your progress, you need to set a baseline.
+In order to accurately track your progress, you need to set a schedule baseline.
 A baseline captures the project schedule plan, so you can compare the plan to your actual progress.
-Cloud-based software provides live time tracking data and lets you see if the project is going off-track.
+Cloud-based scheduling software provides live time tracking data and lets you see if the project is going off-track.

 To stay on track, you need accurate time estimates.
 One of the best ways to research this is by comparing your project to similar ones in the past.
 Using that historical data gives you a clearer picture of how much time you could expect to spend.